mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 const defer = nextInstruction.defer;
 ```

-In order to invoke the `resolve` method of the `defer` object in the context of the injector which includes providers for `RouteData` and `RouteParams` we can:
+In order to invoke the `resolve` method of the `defer` object in the context of the current injector (which includes providers for `RouteData` and `RouteParams`) we can:

 ```javascript
 // ...